 Securing a Permit for Havasu Falls

 The process of obtaining a permit for Havasu Falls requires some planning and persistence.
 There are a set number of campsites and the tribe allows around 300 visitors each day for 10 months out of the year.
-The permits for the entire season (February 1 – November 30) become available on February 1st of every year at 8:00am Arizona time and generally sell out within the first 2 weeks.
+The permits for the entire season (February 1 – November 30) become available on February 1st of every year at 8 am Arizona time, and generally sell out within the first two weeks.

 Your best bet is to visit the reservation website as early in the day as possible on February 1st and try to be flexible on the dates you plan to visit, just in case your first choice has already been taken.